hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

 !!!
 Dont

 Don’t use the character count to display static details about the field.
-Use [helper text](/components/form/primitives#formhelpertext) as recommended (to provide extra details about the information being requested) and the character count to communicate the user's progress towards meeting the requirements.
+Use [helper text](/components/form/primitives#formhelpertext) as recommended (to provide extra details about the information being requested) and the character count to communicate the user’s progress towards meeting the requirements.

 ![Character count as helper text](/assets/components/form/primitives/character-count-dont-helper-text.png) !!!